nicklockwood/layout/README.md

 * mostRecent
 * mostViewed

-It is not possible to replace the `UITabBar` of a `UITabBarController` without subclassing it and overriding the `tabBar` property, hhowever, you can customize the tab bar in Layout by adding a `<UITabBar/>` node to your `<UITabBarController/>`:
+It is not possible to replace the `UITabBar` of a `UITabBarController` without subclassing it and overriding the `tabBar` property, however, you can customize the tab bar in Layout by adding a `<UITabBar/>` node to your `<UITabBarController/>`:

 ```xml
 <UITabBarController>